 I believe that we can have a thriving economy and reinvest back into our communities, supporting education, health and childcare services and providing a safe and clean environment for everyone.

-- Support families in how they choose to get childcare and invest in education, particularly supporting kids who have special educational needs.
+Support families in how they choose to get childcare, and in particular, improve supports for children who have special education needs.

 Reduce the cost of childcare significantly for families, and ensure those working in the childcare sector receive improved pay and conditions commensurate with their commitment to deliver quality education and care to children.